 - high-intensity focused ultrasound (HIFU).

-Your cancer doctor or specialist nurse will talk to you about tumour ablation.
+Your cancer doctor or specialist nurse will talk to you about tumour ablation methods.

-The doctor then places one or more fine probes through the skin (percutaneously) into the kidney, close to the tumour.
+When the doctor sees the tumour on the monitor, they place one or more fine probes through the skin (percutaneously) into the tumour.

 You may feel a little unwell for the first few days and have a slightly raised temperature.
 You will probably also feel tired.
 Drinking plenty of fluids will help.
-If your temperature does not return to normal, or if it goes above 38°C (100.4°F), contact your doctor, as this may be due to infection.
+If your temperature does not return to normal, or if it goes above 38°C (100.4°F), contact your doctor.
+This may be caused by an infection.

 The risk of complications after tumour ablation is low.